 Types of Injuries Caused by Repetitive Motion

-Repetitive motion injuries can come in many different forms because they are dependent on the particular job the worker is performing, which dictates the parts of the body that endure constant stress.
+According to the website of Ritter and Associates, repetitive motion injuries can come in many different forms because they are dependent on the particular job the worker is performing, which dictates the parts of the body that endure constant stress.
 Body parts such as muscles, ligaments, tendons, and joins are the most commonly injured, leading to injuries such as:

 - Carpal tunnel syndrome